SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 For further assistance, consult the plugin's support resources or contact the development team.

-# generic\DictationAction.kt
+# generic\VoiceToTextAction.kt

-## DictationAction Plugin Documentation
+## VoiceToTextAction Plugin Documentation

 ### Overview

-The DictationAction plugin is designed to enhance your coding experience by allowing you to dictate code and comments directly into your IDE.
+The VoiceToTextAction plugin is designed to enhance your coding experience by allowing you to dictate code and comments directly into your IDE.
 This innovative tool captures your voice, processes the audio, and converts it into text, inserting the transcribed text at the current cursor position or replacing the selected text in your editor.